BrightcoveOS/ios-player-samples/Freewheel/README.md

 pod install
 ```

-1. Open the BasicFreeqwheelPlayer.xcworkspace document.
+1. Open the BasicFreewheelPlayer.xcworkspace document.

 1. In the Project Navigator, expand the BasicFreewheelPlayer project.